CES-AI-TRAINING/ai-first-with-copilot/guides/github-copilot-prompting-guide.md

 This guide focuses on practical prompting techniques and workflows tailored to GitHub Copilot (editor completions, Copilot Chat, and Copilot Labs).
 It explains how to prompt inside code, use tests as prompts, run iterative cycles, and safely adopt generated code.

+For a conceptual explanation of how Copilot works (context, prompts, ranking, and the inline vs chat pipelines), see: [how-github-copilot-works.md](how-github-copilot-works.md)

 ## Table of Contents

 - When to prompt Copilot vs use Copilot Chat